Hashtag Web3 Logo

 Potential issues:

-Censorship: Sequencer can censor transactions.
-Exclude certain users or transactions.
+• Censorship: Sequencer can censor transactions and exclude certain users or transactions.

-Downtime: If sequencer goes down, L2 stops.
-Must have fallback mechanism.
+• Downtime: If sequencer goes down, L2 stops.
+A fallback mechanism is necessary.

-Front-Running: Sequencer can front-run users, execute ahead of them.
+• Front-Running: Sequencer can front-run users and execute ahead of them.

 Sequencer risks are serious and require mitigations.